Print

 Instructions

-4. If you try that method, fill a saute pan, or pot with water until it’s about three inches below the top of the pot.
-Bring it to a boil.
+5. If you try that method, fill a saute pan, or pot with water until it’s about three inches below the top of the pot.

-7. Let the rice cook for about 20 minutes or so, until it’s sticking together and cooked through.
+8. Let the rice cook for about 20 minutes or so, and then flip it over in sections, and let the other side cook for about 10 minutes.
 I like to taste it to see if it’s reached the soft, sticky texture.

-8. While the rice is cooking, start on the coconut sauce you will mix into the rice.
+9. While the rice is cooking, start on the coconut sauce you’ll mix into the rice.

-9. Place the coconut milk, sugar and salt in a small pot, and bring to a boil, stirring until the sugar is dissolved.
+10. Place the coconut milk, sugar and salt in a small pot, and bring to a boil, stirring off and on for about 5 minutes just until the sugar is dissolved, and then take it off the heat.

-11. Pour some of the coconut sauce into your sticky rice and stir until it’s well mixed.
-You wont use all the sauce, save about 1/2 cup of it or so to pour on top of each serving.
+12. Pour some of the coconut sauce into your sticky rice, and stir until it’s well mixed, and all the rice is covered with sauce, and there are little puddles of sauce.
+You wont use all the coconut sauce, save about 1/2 cup of it or more to pour on top of each serving.

-13. Place the sticky rice, and mango on a plate and add the leftover coconut sauce to your heart’s delight.
+16. Place the sticky rice, and mango on a plate and drizzle the leftover coconut sauce over the rice and mango to your heart’s delight.

 Notes